NASA's DART mission to deliberately crash into an asteroid: What you need to know

-Soon, aboard a SpaceX Falcon 9 rocket, NASA's DART spacecraft will blast off into the cosmos.
+NASA's DART spacecraft will soon blast off into the cosmos aboard a SpaceX Falcon 9 rocket.
 But this isn't any old spacecraft.
-Unlike beloved robotic explorers Lucy and the Parker Solar Probe, DART isn't going to send back scientific secrets of the universe.
+Unlike beloved robotic explorers Lucy and the Parker Solar Probe, DART won't be gathering scientific secrets hidden in the universe.
 It's programmed to crash.

-DART (Double Asteroid Redirection Test) is NASA's test run of a futuristic planetary defense system intended to protect Earth from incoming asteroids by literally slamming spacecraft into them.
+DART (Double Asteroid Redirection Test) is NASA's test run of a planetary defense system intended to nudge incoming asteroids away from Earth -- by literally smashing spacecraft into them.
+The spacecraft's launch window opens this week on Tuesday, Nov.
+23, at 10:21 p.m.
+PT (Wednesday, Nov.
+24, at 1:21 a.m.
+ET).

-Asteroids, ranging in size from refrigerators to automobiles, collide with our planet more often than you might think.
-Usually, they aren't too menacing because most of the rock burns up in the atmosphere.
-But as you may recall, dinosaurs were wiped out nearly 66 million years ago by a massive one called Chicxulub.
+Asteroids, which range in size from refrigerators to automobiles, collide with our planet more often than you might think.
+Thankfully, they aren't too menacing because most of the rock burns up in Earth's atmosphere.
+But nearly 66 million years ago, as you may recall, dinosaurs were wiped out by a massive space rock by the name of Chicxulub.

-The goal of the DART mission is simple: NASA wants to understand if we can crash into an asteroid to prevent such a calamity from wiping us out.
+The DART mission's objective is simple: NASA wants to understand if we can crash into an asteroid to prevent such a calamity from wiping humans out, too.

 As a proof of principle, the spacecraft will strike a little asteroid called Dimorphos that's orbiting a larger asteroid, Didymos.
 The target asteroid is about as big as the Washington Monument is tall, and on impact, the team behind DART hopes that the rock's trajectory and speed will be altered.